isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 considered not specified; this can be used, for instance, to disable HTTPS for a particular peer when it is enabled at the global level.

+As the High Availability hook library is an HTTPS client, there is no ``cert-required`` parameter in this hook configuration.
+This parameter can be set in Control Agent to enforce client certificate in Client-Server communication.
+It does not affect communication between HA peers.

 Using HTTPS in HA setup requires use of Control Agent on all nodes.
 (See :ref:`tls` for Control Agent TLS configuration).

-As the High Availability hook library is an HTTPS client, there is no ``cert-required`` parameter in hook configuration.

-Following is example HA server pair and Control Agent configuration for Hot-Standby with TLS.
+Following is an example of HA server pair and Control Agent configuration for Hot-Standby with TLS.

 Server 1: